remyclarke/fullstack-frontiers-frontend/README.md

 </ProtectedRoute>
 ```

-The backend to this application is located at [Auth-Express-Backend](https://github.com/10-3-pursuit/auth-express-login)

-Also consult that readme to see what security precautions have been put into place as well as auth routes for the login and register.
+Also consult [Auth-Express-Backend Readme](https://github.com/10-3-pursuit/auth-express-login) to see what security precautions have been put into place as well as auth routes for the login and register.